-The income from unit funds is received tax paid.
+Income from the unit fund is received tax paid.

 5 Management and Board member Expenses

 Management expenses comprise administration fees charged by Datacom Employer Services Limited, and a share of the expenses of the Board.
 The Board member expenses are apportioned to each scheme through a costing system, which equitably allocates the expenses based on membership and transaction numbers, and investment asset values.